hack-different/apple-knowledge/README.md

 Install our tap with `brew tap hack-different/jailbreak`

-Information about the maintaining of that tap can be found at [FORMULA](FORMULA)
+Information about the maintaining of that tap can be found at [homebrew-jailbreak](http://hackdiffe.rent/homebrew-jailbreak/)

 ## Contributing and a warning